 This RFP does not, by itself, obligate the state.
-The state's obligation will commence when the contract is approved by the Commissioner of the Department of Education and Early Development, or the Commissioner's designee.
+The state's obligation will commence when the contract is approved by the Commissioner of the DEC or the Commissioner's designee.
 Upon written notice to the contractor, the state may set a different starting date for the contract.
-The state will not be responsible for any work done by the contractor, even work done in good faith, if it occurs prior to the contract start date set by the state.
+The state will not be responsible for any work done by the contractor, even work done in good faith if it occurs prior to the contract start date set by the state.